 - 1.18.
 The course enters the London LEZ and ULEZ.
 These areas were expanded in 2023.
 Crews and supporters are advised to check the requirements for their vehicles and, where necessary, pay the relevant charges.
 In some cases fines can be up to £1000. - 1.19.
 The finish at TYM on Day 3 is within the ULEZ. - 1.20.
 The finish at Westminster Bridge is within the ULEZ. - 1.21.
-The finish at Barn Elms Boathouse is within the ULEZ. - 1.22.
 To check whether you will need to pay a fee to drive into London please see https://tfl.gov.uk/modes/driving/low-emission-zone/check-if-your-vehicle-is-affected